Phimai Historical Park

 Lonely Planet review

 You enter over a cruciform naga bridge , which symbolically represents the passage from earth to heaven, and then through the southern gate (which is unusual since most Khmer temples face east) of the outer wall, which stretches 565m by 1030m.
-A raised passageway, formerly covered by a tiled roof, leads to the inner sanctum and the 28m-tall main shrine built of white sandstone and covered in carvings of both Buddhist and Hindu deities.
-At the centre of the Brahmathat prang , in front of the main shrine, is a replica stone sculpture of Angkor King Jayavarman VII sitting cross-legged and looking very much like a sitting Buddha.
-The original is in the national museum.
+A raised passageway, formerly covered by a tiled roof, leads to the inner sanctum and the 28m-tall main shrine built of white sandstone and covered in superb carvings.
+At the centre of the Prang Brahmathat , in front of the main shrine, is a replica stone sculpture of Angkor King Jayavarman VII sitting cross-legged and looking very much like a sitting Buddha.
+The original is in the Phimai National Museum.